nickttng/nickttng/README.md

 ## Disabilities

 I am deaf/hard-of-hearing (DHH).
 Culturally, I identify as Deaf and my primary language is American Sign Language (ASL).
-Regarding English spoken language, I had speech therapy for 15 years and am still struggling to pronounce words from time to time, like “supercalifragilisticexpialidocious.”
+Regarding English spoken language, I had speech/auditory training for 15 years and am still struggling to pronounce words from time to time, like “supercalifragilisticexpialidocious.”
 Also, amblyopia that decreases vision in one of my eyes.

 ## Time zone and scheduling